ppanopticon/PTSSpringboard/README.markdown

 * QuartzCore.framework
 * Only implemented to work with ARC

-Furthermore the classes have been written using the iOS6 SDK.
-It doesn't use iOS6 specific features - but the new enumerations for line-break and text-alignment.
-If you want to use the class with older SDK's, just replace those with the old enumerations.

 ## Legal
 Copyright 2012 by pontius software GmbH (Switzerland), All rights reserved